RevoU-FSSE-2/week-4-alyuza/README.md

 1. How to register an account on Netlify and Deploy GitHub project on Netlify
 2. Connecting project to a `.site` on NiagaHoster using CloudFlare

+### Website
+This is an E-Commerce website focused on selling Taekwondo martial arts equipment.

 ### Deployment
 You can access the production version of the website by following this [https://alyuza.site/](https://alyuza.site/)
 ### How to register an account on Netlify and Simple Deploy